-Your employees also need to be educated on how to prevent heat-related illness.
+Educate employees on how to prevent heat-related illness

 - Adjust yourself to the heat through short exposure periods followed by longer exposure until your body is acclimated to the heat.
-It may take 5-7 days.
+It may take 14 days or longer.

 - Drink lots of liquid to replenish the fluid that your body is losing through sweating.
 Drink water to stay hydrated (about 1 cup every 15 minutes), and electrolyte drinks (sports drinks) to replace salt.
 A 3:1 ratio of sports drinks to water is commonly recommended.
 Don’t wait to drink until you’re thirsty, and avoid alcohol and caffeinated beverages.

 - Do not ignore possible symptoms of heat stress.
 If your muscles cramp or if you feel very hot, dizzy or nauseous, then stop, hydrate, rest and cool off in the shade or air-conditioned area.

 - Wear light-colored and loose-fitting clothes.
 Cotton breathes better than synthetic fabrics.

 - Schedule work activities during the coolest parts of the day.

 - Take the time to rest and cool down before they feel symptoms of heat stress.

 You or your supervisors can use SFM's 5-minute solutions training talk on heat stress as a guide to talk with employees.

 Use heat safety app to identify dangerous conditions